riteshprasad-github/WeatherReport-WebApp/README.md

-# Weather Forcast Web App
+# Weather Forecast Web App
 # This is a Weather Report Website Application

 This web app fetch weather data from a wesite and then report us.